zng-ui/zng/TODO/_current.md

     - Refactored to use `WidgetInitId`, better, direct control of when `Contextualized` refreshes.
     - The "minimal" case now works, and all previous tests and detach button in focus example.
     - But countdown still fails..
+    - Minimal case fails again if one of the double-maps is inited in a different context id.

 * Refactor to minimal docs generation that does not require custom post-processing?